-Under Review: No Issued By: Council: Jan 1, 2010 Reissued by Council: Sep 1, 2012; Oct 1, 2020 Updated: June 27, 2024 (program name change only)
+Issued By: Council: Jan 1, 2010

+Reissued by Council: Sep 1, 2012; Oct 1, 2020

 The Standards of Practice of the College of Physicians & Surgeons of Alberta ("CPSA") are the minimum standards of professional behavior and ethical conduct expected of all regulated members registered in Alberta.
 Standards of Practice are enforceable under the Health Professions Act and will be referenced in the management of complaints and in discipline hearings.
 CPSA also provides Advice to the Profession to support the implementation of the Standards of Practice.